John Sainsbury, Baron Sainsbury of Preston Candover: Business career

-Between 1973 and 1992, the company's market capitalisation increased from £117m to £8.115bn due to an increase in the share price from 9p to 464p (on 15 May 1992).
-Between 1969 and 1992 sales increased from £166m to £9.202bn and profit before tax increased from £4.3m to £628m.
-The Company also boasted the highest sales per square foot in the food retailing industry and the market share of the UK supermarket business increased from 2.5% to 10.4%.
+Between 1973 and 1992, the company's market capitalisation increased from £117m to £8.115bn owing to an increase in the share price from 9p to 464p (on 15 May 1992).
+Between 1969 and 1992, sales increased from £166m to £9.202bn and profit before tax increased from £4.3m to £628m.
+The company also boasted the highest sales per square foot in the food retailing industry and the market share of the UK supermarket business increased from 2.5% to 10.4%.
 Sainsbury's also overtook both Tesco and Marks & Spencer (the latter shortly before his retirement on his 65th birthday on 2 November 1992) to become the UK's largest and most successful supermarket chain.
 Following his retirement, his cousin and Labour supporter David Sainsbury (now Lord Sainsbury of Turville) became chairman.
 Tesco overtook Sainsbury's to become the UK's largest supermarket chain in 1995, and David Sainsbury stepped down as chairman in 1998 to pursue his long-held ambition to have a career in politics.

-Although Lord Sainsbury retired, he was Life President of the retailer and continued to take an active interest in the business.
-He toured stores with then chief executive Mike Coupe as well as being the family member always attending J Sainsbury plc Annual General Meetings.
-He also served as a Joint President of the Sainsbury's Veteran Association along with former Sainsbury's CEO Dino Adriano.
+Although Sainsbury retired, he was life president of the retailer and continued to take an active interest in the business.
+He toured stores with then chief executive Mike Coupe as well as being the family member always attending J Sainsbury plc annual general meetings.
+He also served as a joint president of the Sainsbury's Veteran Association alongside former Sainsbury's CEO Dino Adriano.

-He was also the family member with a large shareholding that was most reluctant to sell down his stake.
-During the sell down of the family stake between 2005 and 2008 from 35% to 15%, it was Lord Sainsbury who was the last major family shareholder to reduce his stake, in his case from 4% to 3.89%, the 0.11% sold having belonged to a non-beneficial trust held by him.
+Sainsbury was also the family member with a large shareholding that was most reluctant to sell down his stake.
+During the sell down of the family stake between 2005 and 2008 from 35% to 15%, it was Sainsbury who was the last major family shareholder to reduce his stake, in his case from 4% to 3.89%, the 0.11% sold having belonged to a non-beneficial trust held by him.

-J Sainsbury plc was informed on 5 December 2006 by Lord Sainsbury of Preston Candover that he no longer held a reportable interest in the Company following the transfer of shares within his family.
-As a result, his 3.89% shareholding in Sainsbury's was no longer reportable.
+J Sainsbury plc was informed on 5 December 2006 by Sainsbury that he no longer held a reportable interest in the company following the transfer of shares within his family.

-During the takeover bids for Sainsbury's during 2007, Lord Sainsbury used N M Rothschild & Sons as his financial advisor and was said to be the major family shareholder most resistant to selling his stake.
+During the takeover bids for Sainsbury's during 2007, Sainsbury used N M Rothschild & Sons as his financial adviser and was said to be the major family shareholder most resistant to selling his stake.
 Indeed, during the private equity takeover bid during the first half of 2007, he was said to be refusing to sell his stake of just under 3% at any price.